Fresh Sweet Corn Soup Recipe with Kefir

 Once fermented, kefir has a thick, pourable consistency similar to buttermilk.
 Tasted plain, it will probably remind you of an unflavored smoothie.

-Can you make this easy corn soup recipe with frozen corn?
+Can you use frozen corn?

 This recipe calls for fresh, sweet corn kernels not just because peak-of-season corn has a delicious flavor like no other but because you will use the cobs to season the soup.
-Although you could make this soup with frozen corn, I don’t recommend it.
+Although you could make this soup with frozen corn kernels, I don’t recommend it.
+Save this recipe for when corn is in season.
+Whatever you do, do not substitute with canned sweet corn.
+You will not get the desired flavor and texture.

 How do you remove the corn from the cob?